Residential park home buyer support

 I would like to come and look round your visitor centre, do I need to make an appointment?

 Our visitor centre is open Monday to Thursday, 9am to 5pm and Friday and Saturday 9am to 4pm.
-You don’t need to make an appointment to have a look around our showroom but we would recommend reserving time to speak on a one-on-one with one of our sales advisors to discuss our complete range.
+You will need to make an appointment to have a look around our showroom due to social distancing and cleaning measures currently in place.

 Own land FAQs